igoham/CISSP/1-risk-and-compliance.md

 ## Security and Risk Frameworks

-- NIST SP 800-53 - Provides a list of privacy and security controls
+- NIST SP 800-53 - Provides a list of privacy and security controls.
+These controls map to the required security level identified in NIST SP 800-37.
+    - System with high level of security = high impact controls
     - for us federal agencies and organizations
     - Provides 3 impact levels
         - Low